Why your vpn keeps turning on and how to fix it – a quick guide to understand the issue, troubleshoot effectively, and keep your connection stable.

 Kill switch misbehavior

 The kill switch is designed to block traffic if the VPN drops, but incorrectly configured rules can force a reconnect or block you from disconnecting safely.
+Why is nordvpn blocking my internet connection heres how to fix it 2026

 - Symptom: Traffic stops or returns in cycles as the kill switch toggles.